dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 DiagnosticAnalyzer's language-specific Register methods, such as RegisterSyntaxNodeAction, RegisterCodeBlockStartAction and RegisterCodeBlockEndAction, expect a language-specific 'SyntaxKind' type argument for it's 'TLanguageKindEnumName' type parameter.
 Otherwise, the registered analyzer action can never be invoked during analysis.

-## RS1007: Provide localizable arguments to diagnostic descriptor constructor.
+## RS1007: Provide localizable arguments to diagnostic descriptor constructor

 |Item|Value|
 |-|-|